 See other therapists in Encino, CA.

-Experience has taught me that small changes can produce big results.
-I can help you learn to recognize and change patterns in your life and figure out how to cope and thrive amidst the pressure and challenges of our stressful, frustrating world.
-I offer safe, confidential, and effective therapy for issues related to relationships, self-esteem, families, depression, anxiety, divorce, life-stage issues, stress and change management, and codependency.
-I also help with mood, adjustment, and personality disorders.
+Experience has shown me that small changes really can produce big results.
+I can help you learn to recognize and change patterns in your life, and develop strategies to cope and thrive amidst the pressure and challenges of our stressful world.
+I provide confidential, safe therapy for issues related to relationships, self-esteem, families, depression, anxiety, divorce, life-stage issues, codependency, and managing stress and change.
+I also treat mood, adjustment, and personality disorders.

-Who I work with: individuals, families, and couples, including adults, adolescents, and elders.
-I am a vocal LGBTQ ally and a firm believer in equality for everyone, regardless of race, gender, age, ethnicity, religion, or sexual orientation.
+I work with: individuals, families, and couples; adults, adolescents (12+), and elders.
+I am a vocal LGBTQA ally and a firm believer in equality for everyone, regardless of race, age, ethnicity, religion, gender, or sexual orientation.

 Email or Call Matthew McLean, MA, MFTI at 1-800-651-8085 ext.
 26705

 My primary office is located on Ventura Blvd in Encino, west of White Oak.
 I believe it should be easy for you to actually get to your therapist.
 For this reason, my offices are on the ground floor (no stairs required) of a modern, professional medical office building, close to the 101 freeway (White Oak exit).
 Parking is free in our private lot.
 If you use public transit, there is a bus stop right next door.
 I have a second office located on Jones Way in Simi Valley near the hospital.
 This office also has plenty of free parking in a private lot, and is easy to get to.
 I work with Change within Reach, Inc. a professional clinical therapy group, under the supervision of Anna Gershelis, Ph.D., LCSW.